• Skip to main content

 This is a good option that is chemically inert.

 The challenge is that safe concrete-based grout is not what is normally used for a tile countertop.
-Because those grouts are so porous – it’s easy to get grime, food, dust in the grout.
+Because those grouts are so porous – it’s easy to get grime, food, and dust in the grout.

 You could add a densifier and a sealer, and some chemically sensitive folks do use this method with concrete-based grout because it’s safe and inexpensive.
 A good non-toxic grout sealer is AFM Grout Sealer.